Lesson 4: Attributes

 Telling Tags What To Do

 We can change the way tags display things on web pages by putting what’s called an "attribute" into an opening tag.
-Many of the things that were done with attibutes are now done with CSS, so this lesson will show you how to put CSS code into tags by the use of the style attribute:
+Many of the things that were done with attibutes in the early days of HTML are now done with CSS, so this lesson will show you how to put CSS code into tags by the use of the style attribute:

 The style attribute’s job is to hold CSS code, that’s the stuff in the quotation marks.
 In the above example it's telling the h1 tag to center the text on the web page.
 Notice that there is a colon between text-align and center and at the end of center there is a semi colon.
 This is how CSS commands are structured.

 The text in our example can further be changed by adding another CSS command to the style attribute: